stecasta/behavioral-cloning/writeup.md

 The model is defined in model.py from line 47 to line 61.

-#### 2. Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting in the model and train/valid/test split

 The model contains dropout layers in order to reduce overfitting as described above.

-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The dataset is divided in training and test data (line 43 of model.py), the test data is the 10% of the full dataset.
+Moreover I took 20% percent of the training data and used it for the validation set (line63 of model.py).
+After the model is trained I performed a test (lines 67 and 68) that showed that the model had learned well from the data.
+This was confirmed by the fact that the vehicle was actually able to drive around the circuit.
 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 63).